G-0-R-D/UQ/README.md

 #### `draw()` method

-Can be implemented directly on the container for hard-coded render instructions, or a shader can be assigned, making render logic changeable at runtime (change the theme to another one...)
+Can be implemented directly on the container for hard-coded render instructions, or a shader can be assigned, making render logic changeable at runtime (like change the theme to another one...)

 #### `lookup()` method